HBCSD Corruption

 classrooms (no portables) capacity is 1,146 students.

-Joint meeting, HBCSD was over capacity by 283 students, not 500 students as claimed by Superintendent Escalante at this televised meeting.
+4. In Spring 2014 HBCSD enrollment was 1,433 students.
+Therefore, at the May 28, 2014 Joint School District and City meeting, HBCSD was over capacity by 287 students, not 500 students as claimed by Superintendent Escalante and School Board member Lisa Claypoole at the 01:27:26 mark.

 (3) At the April 10, 2013 School Board meeting, Facility Planning and Advisory Committee (FPAC) chairperson, Monique Eshan, stated that the district was over capacity by 270 students.